-Increasingly, clients require a “one stop solution” – an integrated multi-disciplinary suite of management and consultancy services – which involves working alongside clients, developers, consultants, contractors and subcontractors.
+Increasingly, clients value a ‘one stop’ solution – an integrated multi-disciplinary suite of management and consultancy services – which involves the QS working closely with all project stakeholders to deliver the best project outcome.

 > Market research